DavidMercier/NIMS/README.txt

 This Matlab toolbox / GUI (Graphical User Interface) has been developed to plot and to analyze (nano)indentation data (with conical indenters).

-If you don't have the YAML Matlab code, please download the source code here : http://code.google.com/p/yamlmatlab/ Visit the official YAML website : http://www.yaml.org/

 First, unzip the downloaded file and follow the instructions :

 1) Update the YAML configuration file (in the YAML folder) and write in this file the properties